milanaryal/milanaryal.github.io/_posts/2014/2014-11-27-integrating-social-meta-tags-into-wordpress-tumblr-and-blogger.md

 ---
 layout: post
-title: Integrating social meta tags into WordPress, Tumblr and Blogger
+title: "Integrating social meta tags into WordPress, Tumblr and Blogger"
-excerpt: Tips for integrating social meta tags  into popular CMS systems like WordPress, Tumblr and Blogger.
+excerpt: "Tips for integrating social meta tags  into popular CMS systems like WordPress, Tumblr and Blogger."
-author: Milan Aryal
 date: 2014-11-27T19:39:45+05:45
 ---